Rickaym/plywood-gallery-for-vscode/README.md

 - Text/dropdown support for Code Snippets
 - Gain access to many community and official code snippet repositories

-A gallery simply put is a list of mappings of **code** and **image** using the template specifed by the core gallery [Plywood Gallery](https://github.com/kolibril13/plywood-gallery/).
+Each gallery is a list of **code** and **image** mappings using the template specifed by the core gallery [Plywood Gallery](https://github.com/kolibril13/plywood-gallery/).
-Community members can make a gallery of their own by following the said template and publish them to Github where users can download and import them.
+Individual developers can make a gallery of their own by following the template and publish them to Github where users can download and import them.
 Once a gallery is imported via [these steps](#importing-galleries), a webview will be installed for the imported gallery whereby using it is as easy as pressing on the images of the objects that